tonyjw2001/jekyll-now/_posts/2018-11-06-SuperVillians.md

 ![_config.yml](/images/enemies-escape.jpg)

 Need all the help I can get!
 Police be careful with the outbreak of criminals.
-If anyone finds info on Vulture, Martin Lee, Rhino, Electro, or Scorpion please let me know!
+If anyone finds info on Vulture, Martin Lee, Rhino, Electro, or Scorpion please let me know!<a href=http://marvels-spider-man.wikia.com/wiki/Sinister_Six>Some info on them</a>